-Utilize the appropriate misconduct signal when assessing a misconduct foul or penalty.
+Utilize the appropriate misconduct signal when assessing a Misconduct Foul or penalty.

 TMF/PMF/Ejection.
 Hold blue/yellow/red card above player's head for 3 seconds.
-Technical Foul.
+No drawn signal available Please refer to description Technical Foul.
 Give exploding "T" (like timeout, but don't hold the T for any period of time).